 They say that writing a cover letter can be gruelling.
 Well, it can.

 But not if you know exactly what to do, and how to do it right.

 Here’s a handy checklist you can fall back on when writing your cover letter:

-- Make a professional letterhead.
+- Make a professional cover letter header.
 See to it that it includes your full name, job title, and current contact information, as well as the addressee’s contact details.

 - Use appropriate salutation.
 Start with Dear, and follow it with either the hiring manager’s first name or Mr./Ms. and their last name, depending on company culture.
 If you have no idea who you’re writing to, you can use Dear Hiring Manager for example.

 - Divide the main body into three sections: start your cover letter with showing your biggest achievement, then explain how your skills will benefit the company, finally explain your motivations.

 - Include a call to action towards the end of your cover letter and sign off with a professional closing.